Cretezy/godot-object-serializer/README.md

 </details>

-This is very flexible but very tedious as every object type must be manually serialized.
+This is flexible but very tedious as every object type must be manually serialized and deserialized.

 ### `JSON.from_native`